 Usually, cost-benefit analyses either neglect the broad variety of affected normative concerns or they translate only a narrow selection of affected values into monetary values.

-An extended CBA comprises not only an evaluation of market impacts of a measure to which market prices can easily be attached; it also includes an evaluation of impacts of a measure on goods and services that are not traded on markets.
-The idea behind the extended CBA is to evaluate non-market goods and services based on different valuation theories: teleological approaches (preference-based welfarism, hedonism) as well as deontological theories (rights-based, capabilities approaches)
+An extended CBA comprised not only an evaluation of market impacts of a measure to which market prices can easily be attached; it also included an evaluation of impacts of a measure on goods and services that are not traded on markets.
+The idea behind the extended CBA was to evaluate non-market goods and services based on different valuation theories: teleological approaches (preference-based welfarism, hedonism) as well as deontological theories (rights-based, capabilities approaches)

 Approaches and Methodology

-The main task in this work package will consist of an identification of indicators by which the valuation theories can be operationalized and be integrated into a CBA.
-This research will be based mainly on literature review.
-Subject to the availability of data several case studies will be conducted in which extended CBAs should be tested.
+The main task in this work package consisted of an identification of indicators by which the valuation theories could be operationalized and be integrated into a CBA.
+This research was based mainly on literature review.
+Subject to the availability of data several case studies were conducted in which extended CBAs should be tested.

-Since an extended CBA evaluates social states or actions in a diversity of normative “currencies” a ranking of social states or actions is only possible by the means of multi-criteria evaluation methods.
-The work package will introduce them and discuss the advantages and disadvantages of their use.
+Since an extended CBA evaluates social states or actions in a diversity of normative “currencies” a ranking of social states or actions was only possible by the means of multi-criteria evaluation methods.
+The work package introduced them and discussed the advantages and disadvantages of their use.